 I am on a research contract and do very little any teaching.
 Should I do PGCAP?

 For clarity, there is a requirement to teach for around 30 hours per year whilst on the programme.
 For most participants of ECDP the PGCAP is a required component and should be completed in the first 2 years of your ECDP.
 However, for some research fellows on ECDP it is more appropriate to postpone the requirement to complete PGCAP to a point in your career when your teaching responsibilities have grown.
 For example, if you are an RCUK or LKAS Fellow then it may be better to postpone your PGCAP until the third or fourth year of your fellowship.
 In any instance, discussions between your mentor, line manager and, if necessary, the Head of Subject: Academic and Digital Development (within LEADS) are encouraged.

 I want to take some courses, but not all of them.
 Can I?

 Any member of staff can take any courses on our taught programmes as long as we have space and you meet any entry requirements.
 You can take standalone courses for credit and we have negotiated a lengthy ‘duration of studies’ agreement with Senate to enable you to build up credits that can contribute towards PGCert, PGDip and MEd awards over 4, 6 and 8 years, respectively.
-Even participant on ECDP can take extra credits, and many colleagues continue their studies to complete a PGDiploma and MEd with us.
+Even participants on ECDP can take extra credits, and many colleagues continue their studies to complete a PG Diploma and MEd with us.